donbr/transformersjs-examples/README.md

 This repository serves as a starting point for exploring TransformersJS capabilities.
 Some areas for further exploration:

 - Optimizing for mobile devices
-- Reducing model size for faster loading
-- Implementing progressive loading strategies
+- Investigate alternative loading strategies for hybride online / offline use cases
-- Custom model fine-tuning integration
-- Offline support with service workers
+- Leveraging tools from the [HF ONNX Community](https://huggingface.co/onnx-community) to convert add models

 ## 🙏 Credits